Sofics/shell_gpt/README_SOFICS.md

 image is named shellgpt

 alias added to /etc/bashrc:
-alias sgpt="docker run -it --rm --volume /opt/Sofics/shell_gpt/gpt-cache:/tmp/shell_gpt shellgpt"
+alias sgpt="docker run --rm --volume /opt/Sofics/shell_gpt/gpt-cache:/tmp/shell_gpt shellgpt"

 if people want to be able to use sgpt, then need to reload bashrc first: source /etc/bashrc